 An important tip: the road to Teriberka can be closed if the weather does not allow you to ride along with it.
 We recommend not to postpone your trip to Teriberka till the last day of your vacation to have an opportunity to shift it to another day.

-One of the most famous gems of Kola peninsula is, of course, Northern Lights, or Aurora Borealis.
+One of the most famous gems of the Kola peninsula is, of course, Northern Lights, or Aurora Borealis.
 Briefly, this is a beautiful light show created in a night sky by nature itself; it is caused by the collision between electrically charged particles coming to the atmosphere from the sun.

 Kola is one of the best spots for catching Aurora.
 It is impossible to see them in the city because of the bright lights; however, if you take a ride out to the countryside like Teriberka, Lovosero Lake, the Khibiny Mountains you have a great chance to see the miracle of dancing colored lights.
 The Northern Lights start appearing in late August and can be caught till mid-April.